ct-js/docs.ctjs.rocks/docs/ct.u.md

 # ct.u

-This object contains some handy utility functions to ease the development process.
+This object contains a number of handy utility functions to ease the development process.

 ## Methods and properties